jtrotsky/eiffel65/README.md

 -w The Weapon Wear (1-5 Battle-Scarred to Factory New, default 3) -s StatTrak or not (Default not)
--n The name of another item (default "AK-47 | Case Hardened")
+-n The name of another item (default "AK-47 | Case Hardened") -p Include average Steam Market pricing for this asset in the payload.
+-i Include an image of this asset in the payload from metjm.
+-f Include float values for this asset in the payload from csgofloat.
 ```

 #### Example Command